Meet the team

 Sasha is the ACHWM team's Administrative Assistant.
 She is responsible for keeping the team organized as well as providing support to the team in numerous ways.
 She prides herself on her positive attitude, openness to learn, and willingness to always give a helping hand when needed.
 She enjoys spending time with her family as well as enjoying outdoor activities such as camping and fishing.

-Community Outreach and Education Lead
+Community Outreach and Communications Lead

 Emily McDonald BSW Candidate / SSW Ontario College Diploma